Home » baseball

 Often when dealing with umpires, parents, and kids (not to mention bosses and co-workers!), being right is only a piece of what's important for a coach.
 We have to balance correctness with our larger goals.
 As adults, it is critical that we realize the opportunity every moment affords us, the "teachable moments."
 As a coach and parent, we always have a choice in how we act and what we say.

-Warm-Weather Baseball Pitchers At Greater Risk of Shoulder Injuries, Study Finds
+Warm-Weather Baseball Pitchers At Greater Risk of Shoulder Injuries and Tommy John Surgery, Studies Find

-The extra time high school pitchers living in warm-weather climates spend in baseball activities puts them at greater risk of injuries to their pitching shoulders than their cold-weather peers, finds a first-of-its-kind study published in the February 2011 edition of the American Journal of Sports Medicine.
-"What we can say pretty definitively at this point is that playing baseball year-round as a young athlete is not a key to long-term success," says Wendy Hurd, PT, PhD, SCS, one of the study's co-authors.
-"Even though there might be opportunities to play ball year round when you live in a warm-weather climate, it is advantageous to the health of the pitcher's arm to take extended periods of rest from throwing."
+The extra time high school pitchers living in warm-weather climates spend in baseball activities puts them at greater risk of injuries to their pitching shoulders than their cold-weather peers, finds a first-of-its-kind study published in the February 2011 edition of the American Journal of Sports Medicine

 Syndicate content